 Before enabling the Trusted Endpoints policy on your applications, you'll need to deploy the Duo device certificate to your managed devices.
 This guide walks you through using Active Directory Domain Services (AD DS) and Group Policy Objects (GPOs) to enable automatic certificate enrollment on your domain-joined Windows computers.

-The new Active Directory Domain Services integration is created in the "Off" state.
+The new Active Directory Domain Services integration is created in the "Disabled" state.
 You'll turn it on when you're ready to apply your Duo trusted endpoints policy.

 Provision a host server then install and configure the Duo Certificate Proxy.

 Set up a Windows server to host the Duo Certificate Proxy and join it to the same AD domain as the users and computers who will be authenticating from trusted endpoints.
-Do not install on a domain controller.
+Do not install on a domain controller or an Enterprise PKI.

 The minimum system requirements for the Duo Certificate Proxy are: